mbhall88/TAC3_Report/README.md

 ### Slide Deck

-The associated slide deck for the presentation I gave to the TAC is: <https://tac3.netlify.app>
+The associated slide deck for the presentation I gave to the TAC is live at <https://tac3.netlify.app> and the associated GitHub repository is <https://github.com/mbhall88/TAC3_Presentation>

 ## Manubot